 If employees terminate before rendering 12 years of service, they forfeit the right to receive the portion of their accumulated plan benefits attributable to the employer's contributions.
 Benefits are payable over the employees' lives in the form of a monthly annuity.
-Employees may elect a reduced benefit or any of four options at retirement: (1) if the member dies before he has received in annuity payments the present value of the member's annuity, at the time of retirement, the balance is paid to his beneficiary; (2) upon retirement, the member receives a reduced benefit and upon the member's death, the surviving spouse will continue to receive the same reduced benefit; (3) upon retirement, the member receives a reduced benefit and upon member's death, the surviving spouse will receive one-half of the member's reduced benefit; and (4) the member may elect to receive some other board-approved benefit or benefits that together with the reduced retirement allowance shall be of equivalent actuarial value to his retirement allowance.
+Employees may elect a reduced benefit or any of four options at retirement: (1) if the member dies before he has received in annuity payments the present value of the member's annuity, at the time of retirement, the balance is paid to his beneficiary; (2) upon retirement, the member receives a reduced benefit and upon the member's death, the surviving spouse will continue to receive the same reduced benefit; (3) upon retirement, the member receives a reduced benefit; and (4) the surviving spouse will receive some other board-approved benefit or benefits that together with the reduced retirement allowance shall be of equivalent actuarial value to his retirement allowance.